Jays-T/xmas_hacathon/README.md

 ### Testing Returning Visitor Goals

 #### Returning visitors must be able to easily log into the site
-- The main landing page has a login link that is prominent, and allows a returning user to login to the site easily
+- The main landing page has a log-in link that is displayed prominently in the header, and allows a returning user to log-in to the site easily

 #### Returning visitors, once logged in, must be able to see previously unlocked recipes
--

-### Platform Testing - Desktop / Laptop

-#### Google Chrome
-- All tested and working correctly

-#### Microsoft Edge
--

-#### Safari
--

-#### Mozilla Firefox
--
+- On the advent calendar page, a logged-in returning user can see their progress through the advent calendar as previously unlocked recipes are marked by a green checkmark

 ### Validation Testing
 The following websites have been used to validate the code being used on the website.
 The original code has been tested to ensure the functionality of the website.
 This will detect any syntax errors if provided and ensure the website is functioning correctly for the developer and the users of the webpage.
 - JavaScript - https://jshint.com/
+  - None

 - HTML - https://validator.w3.org/
+  - 1 errors and 1 warning were noted, but left uncorrected due to preserve the integrity and function of the website

 - CSS - https://jigsaw.w3.org/css-validator/
+  - No errors found

 - Lighthouse - https://developers.google.com/web/tools/lighthouse/?utm_source=devtools
+  -

 ---
-## User Stories Testing

-### Manual testing
-The use of manual testing ensures the results are correct and accurate at the time and can identify errors displayed which can be looked into further if necessary.
-From clicking items to completing full check outs on the website.
-Provided below is a list of testing requirements to which will enable us to confirm the website is working to its full potential.
-This will help confirm the site is working as required from the designing and creating aspect of the website development.
-Testing Client Stories from UX Section
-Manually testing was completed to ensure the website met the user/ user stories requirements.
-This would ensure testing the user stories we have covered the website requirements for the user the functionality, visual and usage responsiveness.
-This would help to provide an indication to the level of the web site was working and if it completed all the requirements necessary

 ### Cross Browser Testing
 The use of multiple web browsers allows us to check and test the functionality across different platforms and user interfaces.
 The types of web browsers we used were web browsers and mobile devices.
 This will be due to the responsive testing required to ensure this works for all users.

 Testing will ensure the website is suitable and the website has been thoroughly checked for any users.
 A list of actions required to be available for the website have been provided below.

+The Chrome Dev Tools were also used to ensure that the Hangry Elf was responsive when viewed on desktops, smartphones and tablets.
+The most common desktop and laptop browsers - Chrome, Microsoft Edge, Safari and Mozilla Firefox - were used to view the site to ensure that all users could use the site unimpeded.

 - register details on the website and access a profile
 - login and logout the website securely